Number System:

 · The position of the digit in the number

-· The base of the number system (where base is defined as the total number of digits available in the
+· The base of the number system (where base is defined as the total

 number system).